About Us

 Brian LePorte, Advertising Sales Executive

 Brian LePorte is all about chasing down business and most important, the relationship building of sales.
 After graduating from Clemson University with a business management degree, Brian started his a career in sales.
-His experiences range from selling water filtration systems, to corporate season tickets with the Charleston Battery, to now selling ad space for the Local Palate.
+His experiences range from selling water filtration systems, to corporate season tickets with the Charleston Battery, to now selling ad space for The Local Palate.
 When Brian is not in the office you will find him hanging out with friends, on the beach, golfing, crabbing, or enjoying some good food and drink.